-Most standard contents policies will only cover items while they are in your home, so if you have your bike stolen from somewhere other than your home you may not have it covered with your home contents policy.
+Most standard contents policies will only cover items while they're in your home, so if you have your bike stolen from somewhere other than your home you may not have it covered with your home contents policy.

 The same goes for lending your bicycle to someone else — many home insurers will not insure your contents that are damaged or stolen while being borrowed by someone else.

-Finally, if unfortunately something happens to your bike and you do have to make a claim on your home contents insurance policy, you could have higher premiums the following year on your entire home insurance policy.
+If something happens to your bike and you do have to make a claim on your home contents insurance policy, you could have higher premiums the following year on your entire home insurance policy.

-Should I get bicycle insurance?
+Do I need bicycle insurance?

 Specialist bicycle insurers will have more experience in insuring bikes and thus a better understanding of the risks involved and of cyclists in general than a regular home insurer would.

 If you have a really expensive bike you could be better off taking out a specialist bicycle insurance policy as the cover will consider how you use your bike.
 This means you could get more comprehensive cover than if you added your bicycle on to your home contents policy.

 Many home insurers might just see it as an expensive item with plenty of risk attached, and in some cases will not risk even insuring it if it's too expensive.
 It may be that there is an upper limit for single items within your home insurance policy.
-Some specialist insurers can insure bikes worth anywhere up to £20,000 so if your bike was a big purchase you should be able to get covered with bicycle insurance.
+Some specialist insurers can insure bikes worth anywhere up to £20,000, so if your bike was a big purchase you should be able to get covered with bicycle insurance.

-In contrast with many of the limitations on home contents insurance policies, you should be able to include third party cover and protection when racing and taking part in events as well as when locking it up outside of the home.
+In contrast with many of the limitations on home contents insurance policies, you should be able to include third party cover and protection when racing and taking part in events, as well as when locking it up outside of the home.

-How to get cheap bike insurance
+How can I get cheap bike insurance?

-Weigh up whether or not it will be cheaper to add your bike to your home contents insurance or taking a separate bike insurance policy — either one can be cheaper depending on your circumstances and what kind of cover you need.
+Weigh up whether or not it will be cheaper to add your bike to your home contents insurance or taking a separate bike insurance policy — either one can be cheaper depending on your circumstances, and what kind of cover you need.